Tender and juicy pork chops cooked in a skillet, along with a rich and creamy sour cream gravy, for the perfect dinner.

 Pork chops are for everyone.
 They are meaty and perfect for searing or braising.
-Succulent and juicy meat makes it a universal favorite.
+Succulent and juicy meat makes it a crowd favorite.

-You can cook pork chops in various ways and with a sauce or gravy.
-The sour cream gravy here will give you a respite from all those other regular sauces.
+You can cook pork chops using a skillet in less than 10 minutes.
+Then make a flavorful sauce with all the pan drippings.
+This recipe has a sour cream gravy that will give you a respite from all those other regular sauces.
 It is creamy with a golden velvety texture, and the savory taste hits all the right notes.

 Ingredients